babybench/2025/about.md

 ### Intrinsic motivations

 Intrinsic motivations introduce a more self-driven approach to learning.
-Inspired by human curiosity, intrinsically motivated agents seek out novelty, surprise, learning progress, or autonomously calibrated skills.
+Inspired by human curiosity, intrinsically motivated agents seek out novelty, surprise, learning progress, empowerment, or autonomously calibrated skills.
 This helps them explore more broadly and develop general-purpose skills, even in the absence of extrinsic rewards.
 For example, curiosity-driven learning is a specific form of intrinsic motivation where an agent seeks out situations that yield new or unexpected information.
 Like a child poking around to see what happens, a curious agent explores the world not because it has to, but because it wants to reduce uncertainty or discover something novel.

 #### Recommended reading
 {: .no_toc }